 A small study suggests that older women diagnosed with HER2-positive, metastatic breast cancer can benefit from Herceptin (chemical name: trastuzumab) treatment.
 These results were presented at the 2010 annual meeting of the European Society for Medical Oncology (ESMO).

-Herceptin is a targeted therapy medicine approved by the U.S. Food and Drug Administration to treat advanced-stage, HER2-positive breast cancers and to lower the risk of recurrence of early-stage, HER2-positive breast cancer with a high risk of recurrence.
+Herceptin is a targeted therapy medicine approved by the U.S. Food and Drug Administration (FDA) to treat advanced-stage, HER2-positive breast cancers and to lower the risk of recurrence of early-stage, HER2-positive breast cancer with a high risk of recurrence.
 HER2-positive cancers make too much of the HER2 protein.
 The HER2 protein sits on the surface of cancer cells and receives signals that tell the cancer to grow and spread.
 About one out of every four breast cancers is HER2-positive.
 Herceptin works by attaching to the HER2 protein and blocking it from receiving growth signals.
 Herceptin is given intravenously.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.

 Researchers looked at the medical records of 21 women age 65 and older diagnosed with HER2-positive, metastatic breast cancer and treated with Herceptin.
 Half were older than 72.
 Fifteen of the women got chemotherapy in addition to Herceptin.
 The other women got Herceptin alone (called monotherapy).